Uber sees opportunity for minibus service in Kenyan capital

 The service that may be rolled out in Kenya is being tested in Egypt’s capital Cairo and the Mexican city of Monterrey.

-Uber, which launched in Kenya four years ago and now has 6,000 active users, is seeking an edge over rival operators in the East African nation, such as Estonian ride-hailer Taxify and Little, set up by Nairobi-based Craft Silicon.
+Uber, which launched in Kenya four years ago and now has 6,000 active drivers, is seeking an edge over rival operators in the East African nation, such as Estonian ride-hailer Taxify and Little, set up by Nairobi-based Craft Silicon.

 Once the service is proven in Nairobi, Amado said it could be expanded to Kenya’s neighbors, such as Uganda’s capital Kampala and Dar es Salaam in Tanzania.
 The idea would be to apply it to vehicles carrying up to 16 people, he added.